Information on this page is for customers in

 Protection is also available to our residential customers with financial hardship and have a child of 24 months or less, who:

-- Has received hospital discharge papers with a note from the medical provider — physician, advanced practice registered nurse (APRN) or physician assistant (PA), hereinafter referred to as “medical provider” — certifying that electric or gas service is needed for the child's health and wellbeing.
+• Has received hospital discharge papers with a note from a registered physician, advanced practice registered nurse (APRN) or physician assistant (PA) — certifying that electric or gas service is needed for the child's health and wellbeing.

 How to get medical protection

-Have your medical provider complete the certification of illness form online via our secure medical web portal within 14 days.
+Have your registered physician, APRN or PA complete the medical certification of illness form online via our secure medical web portal within 14 days.

 Medical Protection

-To establish this, have your physician, advanced practice registered nurse (“APRN”) or physician assistant (“PA”) (hereinafter referred to as “medical provider”) complete the certification of illness form online via our medical web portal within 14 days.
+To establish this, have your registered physician, advanced practice registered nurse (APRN) or physician assistant (PA) complete the medical certification of illness form online via our medical web portal within 14 days.

 You must continue to pay current bills and arrange for payment of past-due amounts while service is continued.
-If the length of the serious illness is not specified, the medical provider certification form must be renewed every 15 days.
+If the length of the serious illness is not specified, the medical certification of illness form must be renewed every 15 days.

-If the medical provider has specified the length of the serious illness but the serious illness extends beyond that date, the certification must be renewed before it expires.
-The company may dispute the validity of any medical provider certification form with PURA.
+If the registered physician, APRN or PA has specified the length of the serious illness but the serious illness extends beyond that date, the medical certification of illness form must be renewed before it expires.
+The company may dispute the validity of any medical certification of illness form with Connecticut Public Utilities Regulatory Authority (PURA).

-If a medical provider certifies that someone in your home has a serious illness, your electrical or natural gas service will be protected from shut-off during the period of serious illness, as certified by your medical provider, between November 1 and May 1.
+If a registered physician, APRN or PA certifies that someone in your home has a serious illness, your electrical or natural gas service will be protected from shut-off during the period of serious illness, as certified by your registered physician, APRN or PA, between November 1 and May 1.

-In addition, if the medical provider certifies that the medical condition is life-threatening, your service will not be shut off at any time during the period certified by your medical provider.
-You will only be protected from shut-off during the period certified by your medical provider.
+In addition, if the registered physician, APRN or PA certifies that the medical condition is life-threatening, your service will not be shut off at any time during the certification period.
+You will only be protected from shut-off during the period certified by your registered physician, APRN or PA.

-At the end of this period, you will receive a notification that your medical provider must complete a new certification of illness via our medical web portal to continue to be protected from a shut-off.
+At the end of this period, you will receive a notification that your registered physician, APRN or PA must complete a new medical certification of illness form via our medical web portal to continue to be protected from a shut-off.

-Please note, state regulations allow Eversource to contest a medical provider's certification.
+Please note, state regulations allow Eversource to contest a medical certification of illness.
 Medical protection status does not release you from your financial obligation to pay the balance due on your account or from normal collection activities.

 For the limited purpose of emergency response during outage events, if Eversource is notified that life support equipment is operating at a service address, Eversource will provide municipal authorities with the service address where such equipment is operating.
 This information is shared consistent with state regulations.